 It’s been three years since the team at Southall has been able to hold such an event, but now with the Inn and Spa set to welcome the world this winter, The Rambling is back.
 The property has been transformed, but the aim is to preserve the epicurean experience: artisan courses celebrating the harvest from the farm and the bounty of other local producers, prepared over live fire and served family style under the stars.

-Executive Chef Andrew Klamar and Executive Sous Chef Nate Leonard were there in 2018, working with Tyler Brown to conceptualize and then execute three seasons of Ramblings that people still talk about today.
+Executive Chef Andrew Klamar and Executive Sous Chef Nate Leonard were there in 2018, working to conceptualize and then execute three seasons of Ramblings that people still talk about today.
 Now, with Southall approaching its opening, the team has expanded to include the chef de cuisine, butchery, preservation, and pastry chefs, and a brigade of first-rate sous chefs that one would expect from a world-class resort.

 “Working with Nate on the menus has brought back such great memories, and we want to stay true to the experience we created before, because it was magic,” Klamar says.
 “Now we have an incredible collection of talent, from the kitchen to the hospitality, who will add their individual marks to the evening.
 It’s an evolution, and we’re looking forward to seeing old friends and hosting new ones.”